s-archer/reference-architectures/dns/readme.md

 In addition, DNSSEC can protect your DNS infrastructure, including cloud deployments, from cache poisoning attacks and domain hijacks.
 With DNSSEC support, you can digitally sign and support your DNS query with encrypted responses, enabling the resolver to determine the authenticity of the response and preventing DNS hijacking and cache poisoning.

 ## DNS Services at the Edge
-F5® Distributed Cloud DNS helps keep your content and applications available by responding to DNS queries from the edge of the network, closer to your customers and your employees, rather than from deep within your critical infrastructure.
+F5® Distributed Cloud DNS helps keep your content and applications available by responding to DNS queries from the edge of our global anycast network, closer to your customers and your employees, rather than from deep within your critical infrastructure.
 When you offload DNS responses to F5® Distributed Cloud Platform, requests don’t reach the back end of your network, which greatly increases your ability to scale and respond to DNS surges along with protecting your DNS infrastructure.

 By increasing the speed, availability, scalability and security of your DNS infrastructure, the F5® Distributed Cloud DNS makes sure your customers and your employees can access your critical web, application and database services whenever they need them.

 ## Distributed DNS
 Organisations can send users to a site that will give them the best experience.
 F5® Distributed Cloud DNS services use a range of load balancing methods and intelligent monitoring for each specific app and user.
-Traffic is routed according to your business policies, as well as current network and user conditions.
+Traffic is routed according to your business policies, as well as current network and user conditions:

+- The Ratio-Member load balancing method
+    - DNS Load Balancer performs load balancing requests across pool members based on the weight assigned to each pool member (application endpoint server).
+- The Round-Robin load balancing method
+    -  DNS Load Balancer distributes DNS name resolution requests in a circular and sequential pattern among the pool members.
+- The Static Persist load balancing method
+    - DNS Load Balancer uses the persist mask, with the source IP address of the LDNS, in a deterministic algorithm to persistently send requests for the same user to a specific pool member.
+- The Priority load balancing method
+    - DNS Load Balancer returns all available endpoints in a pool with the highest priority.
+Pool members have a priority value, starting from zero, where a lower value means a higher priority.

 F5® Distributed Cloud DNS services include an accurate, granular geolocation database, giving you control of traffic distribution based on user location.
 In addition, F5® Distributed Cloud DNS Services AXFR supports automatic zone transfers from any DNS service, enabling organisations to replicate DNS in physical, virtual and cloud environments.

 # F5® Distributed Cloud DNS Services
 F5® Distributed Cloud DNS is a global DNS solution, providing name services at the very edge of your service delivery and access networks.
 By employing geographic location services, it can direct users to the best service delivery data center based on their physical location.